 id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate attrNum The number of the attribute to rename.
-This number may be determined with a call to attrName The new attribute name.
+This identifier must have been initialized by a call to CDFcreate or CDFopen. attrNum The number of the attribute to rename.
+This number may be determined with a call to CDFattrNum (see Section 3.5). attrName The new attribute name.
 Attribute names are case-sensitive.